 Young: Under four years.Get a more detailed answer ›

 - Talk to a doctor online

-- What is the average age of death in people with lupus?
+- What is average age of menopause?

 - What is the average age of als onset?